CliveJUnger/SignatureComponent/README.md

 Boilerplate code forked from [StepenGrider](https://github.com/StephenGrider/ReduxSimpleStarter)

-This component takes a user signature and populates the TX Notary Application with dumby data (which would have otherwise been inputed by the user.)
+This component allows users to create an electronic signature using their mouse or finger(mobile).
+The signature is then used to populate the TX notary application along with other user data.
+In this instance, dumby data is used instead of real inputed data.

 ###Testing###
-Run the following commands then visit localhost:8080 to see the project.
+Run the following commands then visit localhost:8080/signhere to see the project.

 ```
 	> git clone git@github.com:CliveJUnger/SignatureComponent.git